dvfrancis/hi-lo-card-game/README.md

 - [How to use srcset and sizes for responsive images](https://stackoverflow.com/questions/35099471/how-to-use-srcset-and-sizes-for-responsive-images) - making the website's image carousels more responsive.
 - [The Only Markdown Cheatsheet You Need](https://github.com/im-luka/markdown-cheatsheet) - creating the README.md and TESTING.md documentation.

-References used to gain a general understanding about the podcast, and for creating website content:

-- TBC

 ## Technologies Used

 - The website was built using [HTML](https://en.wikipedia.org/wiki/HTML), [CSS](https://en.wikipedia.org/wiki/CSS),  [JavaScript](https://en.wikipedia.org/wiki/JavaScript), and [Bootstrap.](https://en.wikipedia.org/wiki/Bootstrap_(front-end_framework)).